domgudhi/gudhi-install/README.md

 GUDHI and binder and Jupyterhub licences apply : no commercial use.

+This repo can be cloned for further branch updates, no acknowledgments are asked ;-)

 ## References

 - Youtube : tutorial videos for binder